S-Corp 60/40 Rule Is a Myth — What IRS Looks At

 Match your tasks to market data.
 Identify the specific tasks you perform in the business and match each one to a BLS occupation code for your metropolitan area.
 This is what the Cost Approach (the "Many Hats" method) does, and it's one of the IRS-recognized methodologies for determining reasonable compensation.
 See Cost Approach vs. Market Approach for how both methods work.

 Use a recognized data source.
 BLS wage data is free, public, and verifiable.
 It's the same data the IRS uses.
 When your report cites a specific occupation code, geographic area, data year, and percentile, an IRS examiner can verify every number independently.
-That's the definition of transparent.
+That's transparency.

 Document the methodology.
 Show how you got from your duties to your salary number.
 The steps should be clear enough that someone who doesn't know your business can follow the logic and check the math.